loxosceles/devcontainer-templates/README.md

 Some of the features might be interesting, you can enable them by pasting the ones you want to use under the `features` key.

+**Note:** For better build performance, consider installing tools directly in the Dockerfile using `apt-get` or official installation scripts instead of using features.
+Features can be slower on rebuilds and increase container build times.
+The `python` container directory provides an example of this approach.

 ```json
     "ghcr.io/devcontainers-contrib/features/fzf:1": {